 Meridian Body Work

-Acupressure techniques such as Thai and Shiatsu Massage, Tapping (EFT) and Reflexology, will also address energy lines and therefore elemental imbalances.
-We will spend significant time learning Thai Yoga Massage which, in the process, helps us to memorize the meridian lines.
-This will be a great asset to every yoga teacher whether they care anything about having a massage or acupressure practiceor not; experiential meridian knowledge and awareness is essential to adept yogic teaching and healing!
+One major way we will address the meridians is thru various techniques of Acupressure, such as Thai and Shiatsu Massage, Tapping (EFT) and Reflexology.
+But we will spend a more significant amount of time learning Thai Yoga Massage which, in the process, helps us to memorize the meridian channels.
+This will be a great asset to every yoga teacher whether they care anything about having a massage or acupressure practice or not; experiential and elemental meridian knowledge is essential to adept yogic teaching and healing!

 Listen To The Elements ~ Hear The Whole Person